okta/okta-sdk-dotnet/README.md

 var client = new OktaClient(clientConfiguration);
 ```

 It is possible to use previously requested access token for an authentication.
 For that set `AuthorizationMode` configuration property to `AuthorizationMode.BearerToken` and `BearerToken` to the token string.
 It is also possible to provide a token renewing function, SDK will call the function when access token expires.
+See [Get an access token and make a request](https://developer.okta.com/docs/guides/implement-oauth-for-okta/request-access-token/) for additional information.

 ```csharp